Heat kernel estimates for Dirichlet forms degenerate at the boundary: Sharp heat kernel upper bounds

-In this section we prove the sharp upper bounds of heat kernels.
-The key results are Theorem \ref{t:UHK} and its Corollary \ref{c:UHK} which deals with the case $\beta_2<\alpha+\beta_1$, and Theorem \ref{t:UHK2} which deals with the case $\beta_2\ge \alpha+\beta_1$.
+In this section we prove the sharp heat kernel upper bounds.
+The key results are Theorem \ref{t:UHK} and its Corollary \ref{c:UHK} which deals with the cases $d=1$ or $\beta_2<\alpha+\beta_1$, and Theorem \ref{t:UHK2} which deals with the case $d\ge 2$ and $\beta_2\ge \alpha+\beta_1$.

 Recall that $U(r)=\{x=(\wt{x}, x_d)\in \R^d:\, |\wt{x}|<r/2,\, 0\le x_d<r/2\}$ for $r>0$, $d \ge 2$ and $U(r)=[0, r/2)$ for $d=1$, and that the function $ A_{\beta_1,\beta_2, \beta_3, \beta_4}(t,x,y)$ is defined by \eqref{def:wtB2}.
 We also recall that we use $p(t,x,y)$ for both $\bar p(t,x,y)$ and $p^\kappa(t,x,y)$.
 We remind the readers that, for an open set $D \subset \oR^d_+$ relative to the topology on $\oR^d_+$, $\tau_D=\bar \tau_D= \inf\{t>0: \rY_t \notin D\}$ when we consider $\rY$, and $\tau_D=\tau^\kappa_D=\inf\{t>0: Y^\kappa_t \notin D \cap \R^d_+\}$ when we consider $Y^\kappa$.